ccarswell/sfmcdevtools-powershell-automated-deployment-manager/README.md

 The options are practically limitless, as long as it's editable (and replaceable) within the metadata.
 [Instructions below](#advanced-scenarios).

 ### Pre-requisites
-- Working knowledge of [Accenture MCDevTools](https://github.com/Accenture/sfmc-devtools), specifically the `mcdev retrieve` and `mcdev deploy` functionality.
+- Working knowledge of [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools), specifically the `mcdev retrieve` and `mcdev deploy` functionality.

 ### Preparation
-1. Install [Accenture MCDevTools](https://github.com/Accenture/sfmc-devtools) and setup authorisation correctly as per usual.
+1. Install [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools) and setup authorisation correctly as per usual.
-2. Copy the `src` directory of this solution into your local project directory which has [Accenture MCDevTools](https://github.com/Accenture/sfmc-devtools) installed like this:
+2. Copy the `src` directory of this solution into your local project directory which has [Accenture SFMC DevTools](https://github.com/Accenture/sfmc-devtools) installed like this:

     ````
     [local project]\src\packagedSolutions\solutionA